matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 client is operating in: users should not have to re-consent to documents if they change their client to a different language.

+The server responds with an empty JSON object.
+The server must not assume that the client will agree to all documents in a single request.

 ### Accepted Terms Account Data

 This proposal also defines the `m.accepted_terms` section in User Account